 BY Dieudonné Nzafashwanayo

-Rwanda Revenue Authority issues emergency tax measures amidst the Coronavirus pandemic
+Rwanda: Revenue Authority issues emergency tax measures amidst the coronavirus (COVID-19) pandemic

-On March 20, 2020 the Rwanda Revenue Authority (“RRA”) issued new tax measures to deal with the effects of the Coronavirus outbreak.
+On March 20, 2020 the Rwanda Revenue Authority (“RRA”) issued new tax measures to deal with the effects of the coronavirus (COVID-19) outbreak.
 Tax measures adopted include: